Cosys-Lab/Cosys-AirSim/docs/gpulidar.md

 }
 ```
 ## Intensity Surface Material map
-If 'GenerateIntensity' is enabled in the 'settings json, a surface material map is required.
+If 'GenerateIntensity' is enabled in the settings json, a surface material map is required.
 This map is used to calculate the intensity of the LiDAR points.
 e.g.:
 ```
 wood,0.9